thiensean/DeepLearningCV/README.md

 Next step in the research and development work will be to improve this model and to use Mask R-CNN to include image segmentation.

 <b> Task 1: Mask R-CNN by expanding on the current Functional API model architecture. -- Ongoing </b> <br>
+Task 2: Single Shot Detectors / YOLO
-Task 2: Research into usage of standardized ArUco markers installation on vehicles for naive depth perception <br>
+Task 3: Research into usage of standardized ArUco markers installation on vehicles for naive depth perception <br>
-Task 3: Stereo Camera CV <br>
+Task 4: Stereo Camera CV <br>
-Task 4: Rain Removal based on research paper 'A Model-driven Deep Neural Network for Single Image Rain Removal' [j] <br>
+Task 5: Rain Removal based on research paper 'A Model-driven Deep Neural Network for Single Image Rain Removal' [j] <br>